HP shares rise as investors take positive view of cash return plans

 However, at least three brokerages cut their price targets on HP shares, including J.P.
 Morgan Securities, which cut its target to $31 from $33.

-"HP Inc's FY 16 outlook was better than we had modeled, but this was offset by weaker HP Enterprise guidance," the brokerage said.
+"HP Inc's FY 16 outlook was better than we had modelled, but this was offset by weaker HP Enterprise guidance," the brokerage said.

 Of 29 brokerages covering HP, 16 rate the stock "buy" or higher, while 12 rate it "hold", according to Thomson Reuters data.
 Only one undisclosed brokerage rates the stock a "sell".